geotools/geotools/docs/user/library/render/style.rst

 TextSymbolizer
 ''''''''''''''

-Used to control the labelling system; labels are generated by TextSymbolizers and thrown into the rendering engine which detect overlaps, sorts things out according to priorities you have defined and decides on a final label placement.
+Used to control the labeling system; labels are generated by ``TextSymbolizers`` and thrown into the rendering engine which detect overlaps, sorts things out according to priorities you have defined and decides on a final label placement.

-This mays TextSymbolizer a little bit odd in that it does not get the final say on how labels are rendered on a pixel by pixel basis.
+This makes ``TextSymbolizer`` a little bit odd in that it does not always get the final say on how labels are rendered on a pixel by pixel basis.

 Examples: